annmaryvinod/Python-Basics-/W3Schools/Level 1/README.md

          * str() - constructs a string from a wide variety of data types, including strings, integer literals and float literals

+6. Loop Through a List
+You can loop through the list items by using a for loop